 Your secure MICR printer can provide MICR status messages to the check printing application.
-This feature is valuable in a networked environment with multiple printers or with users utilizing a printer located in another area.
-The application can get information on MICR settings such as toner cartridge type (MICR or regular), locked trays (which trays are locked to non-MICR applications), resident fonts/macros and audit trail settings.
-The printer can send the application MICR error messages such as "load MICR toner."
+The application can get information on MICR settings such as toner cartridge type (MICR or regular), locked trays, and audit trail settings.
+The printer can send the application MICR error messages such as "Load MICR toner."

-When the printer receives the "@PJL INFO STVARIABLES" command it will report all MICR variables to the host.
-The MICR variables can also be seen by accessing the printer's front panel menu.
-Select Reports > Menu Settings page.
-The second page of this menu shows the current MICR variable configuration.
+When the printer receives the "@PJL INFO STVARIABLES" command it will report all MICR settings to the host.
+The MICR settings can also be seen on the menu settings report (select Reports > Menu Settings Page on the printer's front panel or Embedded Web Server).
+The last page of this report shows the current MICR settings.